 Dohany Street Great Synagogue is the largest synagogue in Europe and the second largest in the world (the largest center for Jewish worship is in New York City).
 The temple can seat up to 3,000 people and is also home to the Hungarian Jewish Museum.

 Consecrated on September 6, 1859, the inside of the temple is absolutely stunning.
 The building which houses the Hungarian Jewish Museum is also historically important because it was originally the birthplace of the founder of Zionism, Theodor Herzl.
-Outside the buildings is a memorial to the hundreds of thousands of Hungarian Jewish victims of the Holocaust.
+Outside the building is a memorial to the hundreds of thousands of Hungarian Jewish victims of the Holocaust.

-Visiting the Great Synagogue and Hungarian Jewish Museum felt important and moving, especially because of serious antisemitism in Hungary.
+Visiting the Great Synagogue and Hungarian Jewish Museum felt important and moving, especially because of current and serious antisemitism in Hungary.
 According to the 2015 Anti-Defamation League report on Hungary and antisemitism, 40% of adults answered “probably true” to a number of questions on antisemitic stereotypes.
 Antisemitism is on the rise in Europe and the United States and to combat that it's important to me to visit places of Jewish history and importance.
 It's a strong reminder of what hate and ignorance can do.
-It's an absolute must visit for any stay in Budapest.
+It's an absolute must-visit for any stay in Budapest.

 When visiting make sure to wear appropriate clothing, no tank tops, shorts or skirts above the knee, or sandals.
 Docents will provide men with a cardboard head covering when entering the inside of the temple.
 You will need to have your bag checked and go through a metal detector.
 The entry fee is 4000 Hungarian forint (approximately $15).